Mangrove forests won’t survive sea-level rise and will disappear by 2050 if greenhouse gas emissions aren’t reduced, according to a new study.

 Erica Ashe, a postdoctoral scientist at Rutgers University- New Brunswick and co-author of the study, says, “Under high-emissions scenarios, rates of sea-level rise on many tropical coastlines will exceed 7mm per year, the rate at which we concluded there’s a 6.2% probability mangroves can sustain growth.
 The loss of these mangrove ecosystems could result in increased carbon dioxide in the atmosphere and fewer vital buffers against storm surges in the long run.”

-Mangrove trees are valuable coastal ecosystems found in Florida and Bangladesh, as well as other warm climates that store large amounts of carbon dioxide, reduce erosion from storm surges, currents, waves and tides, help protect coastlines and provide habitat for fish and other species.
-There are about 80 species of mangrove trees and they line nearly 3 000 km of shoreline.
+Mangrove trees and forests are valuable coastal ecosystems found in Florida and Bangladesh, as well as other warm climates that store large amounts of carbon dioxide, reduce erosion from storm surges, currents, waves and tides, help protect coastlines and provide habitat for fish and other species.
+There are about 80 species of mangrove forests and they line nearly 3 000 km of shoreline.

 Studies show that, pound for pound, mangroves can sequester four times more carbon than rainforests can.
 Most of this carbon is stored in the soil beneath the trees.
 In 2000, mangrove soil held around 6.4 billion metric tons of carbon.
 Between 2000 and 2015, up to 122 million tons of this carbon was released due to mangrove forest loss.